Ash1708/Akash_Sports_Researcher/README.md

 ## Machine learning and Analytics Project

-## Project 4: Classification of Elite and Sub Elite Goalkeepers in professional men’s football using multiple machine learning algorithms (https://github.com/Ash1708/Classification-of-Goalkeepers_ML)
+## Project: Classification of Elite and Sub Elite Goalkeepers in professional men’s football using multiple machine learning algorithms (https://github.com/Ash1708/Classification-of-Goalkeepers_ML)

 ### This is the Machine Learning project I did during my Internship to classify goalkeepers based on their level of expertise using Machine learning Algorithms.